COURSE OF STUDY

 Unit 12: Rate

-- Matter: The investigation of liquids, solids and gases.
-(Taught by Mrs. Haar.)
+Matter: The investigation of liquids, solids and gases

-- Body Systems: The Six major body systems will be taught: skeletal, muscular, digestive, circulatory, respiratory and nervous.(Taught by Mrs. Fox)
+Body Systems: The Six major body systems will be taught: skeletal, muscular, digestive, circulatory, respiratory and nervous

-- Electricity/Magnetism:Understanding how energy is transformed and appears in a variety of forms.
-(Taught by Mrs. Fox)
+Electricity and Magnetism:Understanding how energy is transformed and appears in a variety of forms

-- Water Cycle: How water moves through the cycle of land and air.
-(Taught by Mrs. Pemrick)
+Water Cycle: How water moves through the cycle of land and air

-- Computers: Students will utilize the 2 computers in each of our individual classrooms on a regular basis.
-Students will also periodically have access to the school’s computer labs and laptop computers.
+A pod of six iPads will be used in each classroom.
+Students will also utilize the computers in each of our individual classrooms and in the computer lab.
 Technology will be integrated into the classroom experience throughout the school day.

-- Keyboarding: Students will have a 5 week unit to learn proper typing techniques and will work toward increasing their speed and accuracy.
-This unit will begin in January.
+Keyboarding: Students will have a 5 week unit to learn proper typing techniques and will work toward increasing their speed and accuracy.

 These classes will be taught by specialists as noted below: